-Our liquidity and capital resources are generated primarily from sales of our investments.
-In management's view, we have sufficient liquidity and capital resources to pay our operating expenses and conduct investment activities.
+Our liquidity and capital resources are generated primarily from sales of our investments and advances from any credit facility from which we may borrow.
+For example, prior to its expiration in accordance with its terms on December 31, 2016, we also generated liquidity and capital resources from advances from the Credit Facility and may enter into an agreement for a new credit facility in the future.
+In management's view, we have sufficient liquidity and capital resources to pay our operating expenses and conduct investment activities over the next twelve months.

 Our primary uses of cash are to make investments, pay our operating expenses and make distributions to our stockholders.
-For the nine months ended September 30, 2016 and 2015, our operating expenses were \$5,261,869 and \$25,325,131, respectively.
+For the years ended December 31, 2016, 2015, and 2014, our operating expenses were \$1,999,646, \$26,978,235, and \$21,775,939, respectively.

-For the nine months ended September 30, 2016, our total cash reserves and liquid securities decreased approximately 35%, primarily due to the sales of our unrestricted portfolio investments.
-We believe that even with this decrease, our current liquid assets are sufficient to meet our short-term and medium-term financing needs.
+For the year ended December 31, 2016, our total cash reserves and liquid securities decreased approximately 71%, primarily due to the sales of our unrestricted portfolio investments.
+We believe that even with this decrease, our current liquid assets are sufficient to meet the Company's short-term financing needs.